Economic history of India: Organisational entities

 The Shreni was a separate legal entity that had the ability to hold property separately from its owners, construct its own rules for governing the behaviour of its members and for it to contract, sue and be sued in its own name.
 Ancient sources such as Laws of Manu VIII and Chanakya's Arthashastra provided rules for lawsuits between two or more Shreni and some sources make reference to a government official (Bhandagarika) who worked as an arbitrator for disputes amongst Shreni from at least the 6th century BC onwards.
 Between 18 and 150 Shreni at various times in ancient India covered both trading and craft activities.
 This level of specialisation is indicative of a developed economy in which the Shreni played a critical role.
 Some Shreni had over 1,000 members.

 The Shreni had a considerable degree of centralised management.
 The headman of the Shreni represented the interests of the Shreni in the king's court and in many business matters.
 The headman could bind the Shreni in contracts, set work conditions, often received higher compensation and was the administrative authority.
 The headman was often selected via an election by the members of the Shreni, and could also be removed from power by the general assembly.
 The headman often ran the enterprise with two to five executive officers, also elected by the assembly.

 Coinage

-Punch marked silver ingots were in circulation around the 5th century BC.
+Punch marked silver ingots were in circulation in the 6th-5th century BC.
 They were the first metallic coins minted around the 6th century BC by the Mahajanapadas of the Gangetic plains and were India's earliest traces of coinage.
-While India's many kingdoms and rulers issued coins, barter was still widely prevalent.
-Villages paid a portion of their crops as revenue while its craftsmen received a stipend out of the crops for their services.
-Each village was mostly self-sufficient.